Benefits of the Kanban Software Development Process

 Most software developers work in the background.
 On top of that, a single software developer rarely produces a tangible, visible product.
 It takes a team.
 This lack of visibility can be demotivating.
 Kanban empowers individuals by calling attention to each person’s role in the larger development process, enhancing accountability and providing motivation.

-These problems become even more severe with distributed teams.
+These problems become even more with distributed teams.
 Distributed team members won’t receive in-person acknowledgment or visibility from the rest of the team.
 When organizing a hybrid team of software developers, Kanban can provide visibility and boost morale.
 Upwork can help you build your team of independent professionals.

 3. Pinpoint bottlenecks to improve efficiency